 -

 Encourage Collaboration: Learning is a social process, and collaboration can be a powerful tool for promoting ZPD-based learning.
 Encourage students to work together on projects and activities, providing opportunities for them to share their knowledge, learn from each other, and provide support to those who are struggling.
-Assign roles within groups to ensure that all students are actively involved and contributing.
-Facilitate discussions and encourage students to ask questions and challenge each other's ideas.
+Assign roles within groups to confirm that all students are actively involved and contributing. make easier discussions and encourage students to ask questions and challenge each other's ideas.
 Peer teaching, where students explain concepts to each other, can be particularly effective in solidifying understanding and promoting deeper learning.

 -